-- Web Agent allows Web Site to process user’s request and provides response data
+- Web Agent allows web app to process user’s request and provides response data

-- Once the user is authenticated, an encrypted cookie or user credential is created and passed to the web server
+- Once the user is authenticated successfully, an encrypted cookie or user credential is created and passed to the web server

 - Web page or resource is processed and returned to user

 - When the same user tries to access a URL on web server, the Web Agent can then grant access according to the user credential it was passed, eliminating the need for a second time login.

 Limitations of Siteminder

 - When a user logs into a computer and authentication handled by operating system, then you cannot pass user information to SiteMinder because SiteMinder was designed to work in a web server environment, where authentication is triggered upon a URL request.